In short, the FCA sees vulnerable customers as individuals who, due to their personal circumstances, may be

 The Importance of Protecting Vulnerable Customers

-So, how does the FCA define a vulnerable customer?
+So, how does the FCA define a vulnerable customer, and what is the overarching aim for the FCA when considering vulnerable customers?
 To recap, here are some essential points for firms working with vulnerable customers:

 - Understand the Four Drivers of Vulnerability: Health, life events, resilience, and capability.